Allen-Wrench/CreativeWorldSave/README.md

 - The save will also be set to creative mode as an offline world.
 These can be changed like any other save before you load the world if you want your friends to be able to join.

 Let me know via a github issue if you run into any problems, and dont forget to include the log!

+### Jan 2024 Update:
+*Replaced chat command with a simple popup window.
+To save the current world, open the players screen (F3) and click the Profile button.
+It should display an input box where you can enter the filename for the save.*